F4r3n/exercices-web/lessons/basics/2 - functions/readme.md

 ## Recursive

-An recursive algorithm is an algorithm which calls itself.
+A recursive algorithm is an algorithm which calls itself.

 ```js
 function decrease(left) { //recursive algorithm